Carloshipol/Back-End--WorkShop-springboot/README.md

 # About the project

-Developing a REST API for an online shopping cart in an e-commerce setting, using Java and Spring as backend technologies.
-Handling exceptions with JPA/Hibernate and utilizing H2 for unit testing in accordance with good software development practices.
+- Development of a REST API within the context of an e-commerce shopping cart, using Java and Spring as backend technologies.
+- Exception handling with JPA/Hibernate and utilization of H2 for unit test coding following software development best practices.
+- Application deployment using a Docker container architecture.

 # technologies used
 ## Back end